1953 Iranian coup d'état: Oil nationalization, the Abadan crisis, and rising tensions

 In late 1951, Iran's Parliament in a near unanimous vote approved the oil nationalization agreement.
 The bill was widely popular among most Iranians, and generated a huge wave of nationalism, and immediately put Iran at loggerheads with Britain (the handful of MPs that disagreed with it voted for it as well in the face of overwhelming popular support, and the Fadaiyan's wrath).
-The nationalization made Mosaddegh instantly popular among millions of Iranians, cementing him as a national hero, and placing him and Iran at the centre of worldwide attention.
-Many Iranians felt that for the first time in centuries, they were taking control of the affairs of their country.
-Many also expected that nationalization would result in a massive increase of wealth for Iranians.
+The nationalization made Mosaddegh instantly popular among millions of Iranians, cementing him as a national hero, and placing him and Iran at the center of worldwide attention.

 Britain now faced the newly elected nationalist government in Iran where Mosaddegh, with strong backing of the Iranian parliament and people, demanded more favorable concessionary arrangements, which Britain vigorously opposed.

-The U.S. State Department not only rejected Britain's demand that it continue to be the primary beneficiary of Iranian oil reserves but "U.S. international oil interests were among the beneficiaries of the concessionary arrangements that followed nationalization."
+The U.S. State Department not only rejected Britain's demand that it continue to be the primary beneficiary of Iranian oil reserves, but "U.S. international oil interests were among the beneficiaries of the concessionary arrangements that followed nationalization."

 Mohammad Mosaddegh attempted to negotiate with the AIOC, but the company rejected his proposed compromise.
-Mosaddegh's plan, based on the 1948 compromise between the Venezuelan Government of Romulo Gallegos and Creole Petroleum, would divide the profits from oil 50/50 between Iran and Britain.
+Mosaddegh's plan, based on the 1948 compromise between the Venezuelan Government of Rómulo Gallegos and Creole Petroleum, would divide the profits from oil 50/50 between Iran and Britain.
 Against the recommendation of the United States, Britain refused this proposal and began planning to undermine and overthrow the Iranian government.

 In July 1951, the American diplomat Averell Harriman went to Iran to negotiate an Anglo-Iranian compromise, asking the Shah's help; his reply was that "in the face of public opinion, there was no way he could say a word against nationalisation".
 Harriman held a press conference in Tehran, calling for reason and enthusiasm in confronting the "nationalisation crisis".
 As soon as he spoke, a journalist rose and shouted: "We and the Iranian people all support Premier Mosaddegh and oil nationalisation!"
 Everyone present began cheering and then marched out of the room; the abandoned Harriman shook his head in dismay.

 On a visit to the United States in October 1951, Mosaddegh—in spite of the popularity of nationalization in Iran—agreed in talks with George C. McGhee to a complex settlement of the crisis involving the sale of the Abadan Refinery to a non-British company and Iranian control of the extraction of crude oil.
 The US waited until Winston Churchill became prime minister to present the deal, believing he would be more flexible, but the deal was rejected by the British.